Gov. Hickenlooper/Western Wire

 “It [CELDF] seeks to turn the judicial system on its head and destroy the confidence that American people have in that hollowed institution.
 This is a stunt that was rejected by federal courts in New Mexico, but it is a dangerous one nonetheless,” Pendley said.

-Land and water law attorney Kent Holsinger previously told Western Wire that while the lawsuit should be seen clearly as a publicity stunt, it threatens current complex legal arrangements designed to promote, not hinder, conservation and multiple use for residents in the West.
+Land and water law attorney Kent Holsinger has expressed the view that the lawsuit should be perceived as a publicity stunt.
+He has emphasized that, despite its apparent lack of legal merit, the legal action poses a threat to existing complex legal arrangements.
+These arrangements are specifically designed to facilitate, rather than hinder, conservation and multiple-use practices for residents in the Western United States.

 “The plaintiffs’ shallow publicity stunt would seek to do away with it all to the detriment of our communities and the environment,” Holsinger said.